20+ Maven Interview Questions and answers. You must prepare for 2021

 What are the different build phases/goals of a maven project?

-By default, It has three inbuilt goals for the life cycle of a project.
+By default, Maven includes three built-in goals for managing the life cycle of a project

 • default